elegantchaos/SkyrimCompiler/README.md

 (* because that's what I use in my day job)

+## Related Goals

+### Mod Building Workflow

+One ultimate goal I'm working towards is that an entire mod project (esp records, resources, and scripts) could be contained in a structured source directory, and tools could automatically package them up as BSAs and ESPs, including compiling the scripts.

+This project (which itself is pretty large), is one component of that task.

-### See Also
+### Specific Tools

-The ultimate reason for doing all of this is to make some tools.
+Another reason for doing all of this is to make some tools that work with / create ESPs.
 There are a number of tools that I have in mind, but the main one right now is something that provides a better way to install clothing/armour packs.

 The idea is to make a new way for authors to package up and publish just the basic resources for a piece of clothing or armour (models, textures, presets, etc).